lolmaus/ember-drag-sort/README.md

 ## Support

 Bug reports and feature requests are very welcome.
 In case you have something to suggest or report, please file an issue to the [issue queue](https://github.com/Deveo/ember-drag-sort/issues).
 But first make sure there's no similar issue. ;)

-If you're having trouble using this addon in your project, please file a properly structured question at [StackOverflow](http://stackoverflow.com/questions/ask?tags=ember.js,ember-drag-sort).
+If you're having trouble using this addon in your project, **please file a properly structured question at [StackOverflow](http://stackoverflow.com/questions/ask?tags=ember.js,ember-drag-sort)**.
 It is important that you use `ember.js` and `ember-drag-sort` tags for your question to be seen.

+## About

+A drag'n'drop sortable list addon.